171st Air Refueling Wing

-The 171st Air Refueling Wing (171 ARW) is a unit of the Pennsylvania Air National Guard, located at Pittsburgh International Airport in Coraopolis, Pennsylvania.
+The 171st Air Refueling Wing is a unit of the Pennsylvania Air National Guard, located at Pittsburgh International Airport in Coraopolis, Pennsylvania.
 If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.

-Overview
+Mission

-The 171st Air Refueling Wing is an aerial refueling organization which provides in-flight refueling of fighters, bombers and other aircraft using the KC-135T Stratotanker.
+The 171st Air Refueling Wing is an air refueling organization which provides in-flight refueling of fighters, bombers and other aircraft using the KC-135T Stratotanker.
 The 171 ARW presently has 16 aircraft assigned.

 Units

 The 171st Air Refueling Wing consists of the following units: